Molvízar

 Things to See

-Another well-known building in Molvízar is the Hacienda de los Jesuitas, known locally as La Compañía.
-A building constructed in the 17th century, the Colegio de San Pablo de la Compañía de Jesús, was located here and after the expulsion of the Jesuits it was used as a military barracks, during the War of Independence and the Spanish Civil War.
+Known locally as La Compañía, the building was constructed in the seventeenth century and the school, Colegio de San Pablo de la Compañía de Jesús, was located here.
+After the expulsion of the Jesuits it was used as a military barracks during the War of Independence and the Spanish Civil War.

 GASTRONOMY

-Located at the foot of the Cerro de Jibrite and surrounded by ravines, this village offers a landscape full of vineyards, which supply one of the most important products in Molvízar's gastronomy: its wines.
+Located at the foot of the Cerro de Jibrite and surrounded by ravines, Molvízar offers a landscape full of vineyards, which supply one of the most important products in the town’s gastronomy: its wines.
 These are the perfect accompaniment to typical dishes of the area, such as choto con aliño (seasoned veal), migas (a dish made with breadcrumbs, garlic, olive oil and other ingredients), longaniza (a spicy pork sausage) and homemade morcilla (black pudding).

 Booking.com